Wind Speed Calculator. True, Apparent.

 True Wind, Apparent Wind Calculator

-Try this tool if you would like to convert true wind speed and direction to apparent and vice-versa.
+Try this tool if you would like to convert true wind speed (TWS) and true wind angle (TWA) to apparent (AWS, AWA) and vice-versa.

-Normally you know your speed over ground (SOG) and you are either inputting TWS and TWA to find the Apparent values or the AWS and AWA to find the true values.
+Normally you know your boat speed (STW) and you are either inputing the TWS and TWA to find the Apparent values or the AWS and AWA to find the true values.
+You can also find your boat speed from the other values of course.
+See our Points of Sail article for another angle on this.

 Wind Calculator